In addition to HR's Health & Wellness Program, there are additional resources that are available to you through the University Wellness Initiative.

 JoAnn Hamilton is a certified Aerobics and Zumba instructor.
 She has taught at Pace for over 10 years.

-Laurice (Lauri) Nemetz, MA, BC-DMT, E-RYT500, LCAT, C-IAYT Adjunct Associate Professor, is a well-known yoga teacher and has taught at Pace University Pleasantville for over 17 years.
-She is a past-President of the Yoga Teachers Association (YTA), and is a certified yoga therapist and is registered at the highest level with Yoga Alliance (YA) in addition to being a YA education provider.
-She has taught yoga and anatomy workshops internationally and presents regularly at conferences and other universities including Harvard Medical School and Oxford University.
+Laurice (Lauri) Nemetz, Adjunct Professor, MA, BC-DMT, E-RYT500, LCAT, C-IAYT is a well-known yoga teacher and has taught at Pace for over 20 years.
+She is a past president of the Yoga Teachers Association (YTA), a certified yoga therapist, and is registered at the highest level with Yoga Alliance (YA) in addition to being a YA and IAYT (yoga therapy) education provider.
+Nemetz has taught yoga and anatomy workshops internationally and presents regularly at conferences and other universities, including Harvard Medical School and Oxford University.
+Currently, she is pursuing her PhD at Eastern Virginia Medical School.
+She enjoys continuing to bring yoga to the Pace Community and is a visiting associate professor at Rush Medical.

 Omar Torres is an active student and an Army veteran of more than 12 years.
 He's competed in numerous fitness competitions such as mixed martial arts, powerlifting, marathons and Spartan races.
 His various certification include kettlebells and TRX suspension training.